orb-lang/pylon/doc/md/load.md

 orb_c
   : command "new"
      : description "Use the new toolchain.
 Feature flag."

-orb_c
+        : flag "--serve"
+           : description "Run the new toolchain and launch server." orb_c
    : command "serve"
       : description "Launch the Orb server."